How many words are in your organization’s mission statement?

 - They are all easy to want to be a part of.
 Eliminate cancer?
 Now that is something I want to be a part of.
 And while my one experience driving a motorcycle did not end well, I can back the idea of a company fulfilling people’s dreams.
 A great mission makes people want to be a part of it.

 - They all go to the heart of who the company is.
-The reason these mission statements can be so short is because they are poignant and relevant.
+The reason these mission statements can be so short is that they are poignant and relevant.
 When you get to the point of who you are and why you exist, then you don’t have to ramble on and on.

 So what strategy should you use to create a great mission statement?
 I’d recommend the KISS approach (keep it simple, stupid.
 Only, I wouldn’t call you stupid, of course.)